henkkagee/vHelix-Dashboard/README.md

 This is because .ui files for user interfaces are automatically incorrectly generated into header files, this inconvenience will be fixed soon.

-Once CMake succeeds in generating the Makefile, run the it with `make` or build the project in Qt Creator.
+Once CMake succeeds in generating the Makefile, run it with `make` or build the project in Qt Creator.

 ## Quick start